Elementals of nature

 From Anthroposophy

-Elementals are 'beings of the elements' that make up the physical kingdoms around us, the mineral, plant, animal and human kingdoms.
+Elementals of nature are 'beings of the elements' that make up the physical kingdoms around us, the mineral, plant, animal and human kingdoms.
 They are known as gnomes, undines, sylphs, and salamanders.
 Each corresponding to one of the four elements: respectively earth, water, air, and fire.

 They are not really spiritual beings because they do not have a spirit, rather they are astral beings with one of the elements.
 They are beings that remained behind and have not been able to attain a spirit.
 (FMC00.145)

 They are sometimes also called nature beings or nature spirits.
 Different terminology exists in various Germanic, Norse and other mythology and legends (FMC00.145).
 Numerous people with natural clairvoyance have observed these beings in nature (FMC00.144 and references below).
+Rudolf Steiner described how in the past, miners and farmers had real experiences with gnomes.

-The elementals are 'steered' in a dynamic yearly process that we can see in the change of the seasons in nature.
-See FMC00.104 and FMC00.106, combined with FMC00.142C below or FMC00.142D, as well as FMC00.268 below.
+The elementals are 'steered' in a dynamic yearly process that we can see in the change of the seasons in nature that one can call 'alchemy of nature', see also relationship with the Third Hierarchy (see description on Rhythm of a year#1916-04-11-GA167).
+See also FMC00.104 and FMC00.106, combined with FMC00.142C below or FMC00.142D, as well as FMC00.268 below.

 Note: in the above, we distinguish these natural and useful 'elementals of nature' from the general term of elementals as astral entities, created by Man and a manifold of activities in the world.